 Cache Identifier: “GC4ZOGF” is the unique code for this particular geocache.

-On this screen you can see: the date the geocache was downloaded to your phone (by you), the date it was originally hidden (by the person who started this cache), and the date it was last found (by someone else who was hunting for this cache).
+On this screen you can see: the info that was on the first screen as you hovered over the location, the date it was originally hidden (by the person who started this cache), as well as:

-Before you get started on your geocache hunt, you’ll want to click on “Description” to read what this particular cache is all about.
-It will give you a nice summary of the geocache, sometimes including what kind of cache you’re looking for (big, small, locked, etc.) and it may even give you some interesting info on the park or location where you’re hunting.
-After reading the Description, go back by hitting the “back” button in the top left section of the screen.
+- Description: a nice summary of the geocache, sometimes including what kind of cache you’re looking for (big, small, locked, etc.) and it may even give you some interesting info on the park or location where you’re hunting.

 Finding Your Geocache:

 After you pull up your chosen cache and read the description, you’re ready to hit “Navigate to Geocache” to get started.